Mpox (Monkeypox): Q&A factsheet

-So far the risk of catching MPX is generally very low.
-This is because MPV is still rare in the UK.
+So far the overall risk of catching mpox is generally low.
+This is because MPOX is still rare in the general population.

-However, this risk is much higher for some people.
-It is much higher for gay and bisexual men who have multiple partners, or whose partners have these risks.
+However, the risk is currently much higher for gay and bisexual men who have multiple partners, or whose partners have these risks.

-But knowing about the risk is important in settings where MPX risks are already higher.
+Knowing about the risk is now very important in settings where mpox risks are already high.

-- Casual social contact is generally very low risk in all settings.
+- Casual social contact is generally a low risk in all settings.

-- But this can be higher with sexual partners and people you live with.
+- Close contact can make the risk much higher.
+This includes with sexual partners and people you live with.

-For both reasons, people diagnosed with MPX need to self-isolate for 21 days, or until the infection is cleared.
+For these reasons, people diagnosed with mpox need to self-isolate for 21 days, or until the infection is cleared.

 - Through droplets in the air.